the-teachingRSE-project/competencies/competencies.md

 RSEs often assume a multifaceted role at the junction of research, software engineering and data management.
-They work with a varying and diverse set of colleagues that might include other developers, support unit staff and academics of different fields and all career-stages.
+They work with a varying and diverse set of colleagues that might include other developers, support unit staff and academics of different fields and all career stages.
 This situation yields a specific set of challenges RSEs should be aware of to consciously make ethically sound judgment calls.
 We list some example areas that could be addressed in RSE courses or workshops.